Racecourse Ground

 The Racecourse Ground (Y Cae Ras) is a football stadium in Wrexham, Wales.
 It is the home of Wrexham Association Football Club, and is the largest stadium in North Wales and the seventh-largest in Wales.

 It is the world's oldest international football stadium still hosting international matches, having been the venue for Wales' first home international match in 1877, and has hosted more Wales international matches than any other ground.
 It is still one of the stadiums used by the Football Association of Wales for home international games.

 The ground has also been used by North Wales Crusaders rugby league club, Scarlets rugby union club and Liverpool Reserves.
 In the early days, the ground was used for cricket and horse racing.
 It also occasionally hosts concerts.

-A sponsorship deal with STōK Cold Brew Coffee came into effect on 1 July 2023; as a result, the stadium is sometimes referred to as STōK Cae Ras, STōK Racecourse or Cae Ras STōK.

 History

 Inception (1864–1952)

 Wrexham Football Club have played at the Racecourse Ground since being formed in the local Turf Hotel public house in October 1864.
 However, due to an increase in rent from the then owners, Wrexham Cricket Club, Wrexham played their home games in the 1881–82 and 1882–83 seasons at the Recreation Ground in Rhosddu, while also changing their name to Wrexham Athletic for one season.
 Before the club was formed, the ground was mainly used for cricket and, occasionally, horse racing.

 The Racecourse was used extensively for aviation before the First World War, with Gustav Hamel performing public displays in August 1912 and June 1913.
 Wrexham Borough Council considered making the racecourse the town's municipal airport, but that was later developed at Borras.